Daily demonstrations at 11am, free with admission!

-Anton F. Erickson built this streamlined car in his garage in Dayton, Ohio in the late 1940s or early 1950s.
+Anton F. Erickson built this streamlined car in his garage in Dayton, Ohio at the end of World War II.
 Mr. Erickson had a patented method for repairing metal panels, which is evident when looking at this car – the body is made of many small pieces of aluminum instead of several big sheets.

 Anthony Staub, a Dayton-area resident, remembers driving by Erickson’s house many times and seeing the car.
 Around 1960, Staub stopped to see if Erickson would sell the car, and they agreed on a price of $400.00.
 Erickson told Staub that he made the body out of scrap B-29 skin pieces he had gotten from Wright-Patterson Air Force Base.
 Staub kept the streamlined car until the mid-1980s, driving it in local parades.
 By then, tiring of the car, he decided to place it in a yard sale.
 He sold it to Milan Zeljak, who owned a used car dealership in the Dayton area.
 Milan kept the car until about 2010, when it was purchased by John Steelman, also in the Dayton area.